Satellite-im/warp-docs/constellation/examples.md

 // ...
 ```

 Great, now we've got a new directory created at the root of our filesystem.
-Let's go ahead and add a sub directory to it!
+Let's go ahead and add a subdirectory to it!

 ```rust
 // ...